Parliamentary.ai

 Overview

-This bill amends the Consumer Rights Bill to improve transparency and fairness in the secondary ticketing market for events in the UK.
-It aims to protect consumers by requiring sellers and platforms to provide clear information about tickets and prohibiting unfair practices like ticket cancellations or blacklisting of resellers unless permitted by the original contract and judged fair under consumer protection law.
+This bill amends the Consumer Rights Bill to regulate the secondary ticketing market for events in the UK.
+It aims to increase transparency and protect consumers by requiring sellers and platforms to provide clear information about tickets and prohibiting unfair cancellation or blacklisting practices.

 Description